CaKellum/Event_CheckList_Service/README.md

-# Event_CheckList_Service
+# Event Checklist Api #
-A service api that tracks events, equipment, people, and services and helps generate collection
+This is the service to power the Event equipment check list and assign reponsibility